LLMs and Quantum Computing in Trading

 • Online trading platforms: MT4, MT5, cTrader, TradingView

 IC Markets is a CFD provider dedicated to trading methods built around automation and higher frequency trading.
-To this end, it has infrastructure to allow for high-speed order processing, tight fixed commission charges and low spreads, from 0 pips.
+To this end, it has the infrastructure to allow for high-speed order processing, tight fixed commission charges, and low spreads, from 0 pips.